 Digital HMI design has become an important part of interior design for automotive brands.
 Car manufacturers are making the transition from the world of chrome and leather to digital design and want to make sure the HMI has the same branded look-and-feel as the rest of the interior.
 This means that young designers who understand both the physical and digital world will be in high demand in the future.

-Rightware collaborates with a variety of schools in automotive digital design.
+Rightware collaborates with a variety of schools in automotive digital UI design.
 This gives us an opportunity to coach new youth into business and to learn and get influenced by young and innovative people.

 This year's student designs varied massively in scale, from a small urban shape-changing motorcyle, through a tractor cab and 22ft boat, right up to a 2.5km long interstellar spacecraft.
 The show featured the first ever female Vehicle Design graduates from Finland.